caiosovitor/SAP_Fioneer/README.md

     npx cypress open
  - **Run via headless mode -> Runs tests in the terminal without opening a browser; results and logs are shown in the console**
     npx cypress run
+ - **Run tests by tag -> To run specific test filtered by tag.
+The tags were added to each feature file in this project**
+    npx cypress run --env TAGS='@desiredTage'